MaciekBaron/lastfm-bio-scraper/README.md

 LastFM Bio Scraper
 ==================
-This is a artist biography scraper written in Python, designed to be used with Foobar2000 and the biography plugin.
+This is a simple artist biography scraper written in Python, designed to be used with Foobar2000 and the biography plugin.

 Installation
 ------------